 - Unprecedented levels of cell-free DNA recovery from droplet volumes of blood translates into high sensitivity

 - Open platforms, Ion Torrent Proton for both mutation monitoring and profiling

 - Integrated workflow for consistent and reliable longitudinal studies

 Individualized cancer management for treating cancer patients with precision therapy is currently still challenged by the following limitations:

-Tumor heterogeneity; Tumors are heterogeneous and exhibit continuously polyclonal expansion; in turn complicating diagnosis, treatment and the assessment of acquired resistance.
-Furthermore, tumor tissues are limited both spatially to the region biopsied and temporarily to the state of tumor at the time of biopsy.
+Tumor heterogeneity: tumors are heterogeneous and exhibit continuously polyclonal expansion, thus complicating diagnosis, treatment and the assessment of acquired resistance.
+Furthermore, tumor tissues are limited both spatially to the region biopsied and temporally to the state of tumor at the time of biopsy.

 Circulating, cell-free DNA is highly fragmented and presented at very low concentrations.
-This makes its isolation challenging due to the requirements of high volume input, costs and labor intensity.
-Our proprietary cell-free DNA enrichment process possesses the novel characteristic of low input (as low as 50 uL of plasma) and high output (>300ng/mL) allowing ultra-high recovery and detection of tumor DNA directly from a droplet volume of unprocessed blood.
+This makes its isolation challenging due to the requirements of high-volume input, costs and labor intensity.
+Our proprietary cell-free DNA enrichment process possesses the novel characteristic of low input (as low as 50 uL of plasma) and high output (>300 ng/mL), allowing ultra-high recovery and detection of tumor DNA directly from droplet volumes of unprocessed blood.

 Advanced NGS technology for sensitive longitudinal mutation detection: